 Indiana homeowner charged in shooting death of house cleaner who showed up at wrong address

-An Indiana prosecutor has charged a homeowner who shot and killed a house cleaner on his front porch earlier this month.
-Police said the cleaner and her husband had mistakenly shown up to the property in Whitestown, about 20 miles outside of Indianapolis, thinking it was a different address.
+An Indiana homeowner is being charged with a felony after he shot and killed a house cleaner on his front porch earlier this month.
+Police said the woman and her husband had mistakenly shown up to the property in Whitestown, about 20 miles outside of Indianapolis, thinking it was a different address.
 Neither appeared to enter the residence, according to police.

 The homeowner, Curt Andersen, faces one count of voluntary manslaughter, Boone County Prosecutor Kent Eastwood announced at a news conference Monday.
 Eastwood said his office decided to bring the charge, a Level 2 felony, after determining that shooting did not meet the requirements for protection under Indiana's "stand your ground law" — a self-defense statute that allows individuals to use deadly force in situations where they believe doing so is necessary in order to prevent their own serious bodily injury.